VA: Gulf War Veterans Most Likely To Use VA Home Loan Program

 - Interest Rate Reduction Refinance Loans (IRRRL), for lowering your rate

 - Native American Direct Loan (NADL) program, for purchase, construction or improvement of homes

 - Adapted Housing Grants, for veterans with permanent and total service-connected disability

 Each program can be used for the purchase of a single-family or multi-family home, including for housing units in condominium buildings and co-ops.

-VA refinance loans can also be used for home renovation and energy-efficiency improvements.Click to see today's rates (May 31st, 2016)
+VA refinance loans can also be used for home renovation and energy-efficiency improvements.Click to see your VA loan eligibility (Jan 16th, 2018)